CEA Standards for English Language Programs and Institutions

 Student Services Standard 8: The program or language institution clearly states and consistently provides the extent of student services described in any written, electronic, or oral promotional information or in agreements.

-Recruiting Standard 2: All written, electronic, and oral information used to recruit students is accurate and complete.
+Recruiting Standard 2: All written, electronic, and oral information used to describe or promote the program or language institution to students and other relevant parties is accurate and complete.